gofractally/psibase/README.md

 ## Technical docs 📓

 Documentation is hosted on the [doc-sys applet](https://doc-sys.psibase.io/) of our demo deployment.

-## Running psibase 🚀

-If you want to operate a node, build services, or explore psibase's command-line utility, we recommend one of the following methods:
-1. Installing a binary release, the latest of which can be found on our [Releases](https://github.com/gofractally/psibase/releases) page.
-We provide binary packages for both Ubuntu 20.04 and Ubuntu 22.04.
-2. Installing our psinode [Docker Image](https://github.com/gofractally/psinode-docker-image/pkgs/container/psinode).
-Our docker image can be used to run psibase on any operating system that supports Docker.
-Currently we do not automatically build an image for the arm architecture.
-However, we have successfully manually built and run Psibase on the latest [Apple Silicon](https://support.apple.com/en-us/HT211814) based devices.

 ## Build from source 🛠️